 Source Secret to create a Secret Name with credentials for pulling your source code from a private repository.

-https://github.com/sclorg/nodejs-ex Git URL, the Node.js builder image is selected by default.
-If a builder image is not auto-detected, select a builder image.
-If required, you can change the version using the Builder Image Version drop-down list.
+After the Git URL is validated, the recommended builder image is selected and marked with a star.
+If the builder image is not auto-detected, select a builder image.
+For the

 In the General section: